Translate This Page

 - Enrolling at FCC not later than six years after graduating from high school or receiving a GED in Maryland;

 - Attest to filing an application to become a Permanent Resident within 30 days after becoming eligible to do so and;

 - Males ages 18-25 must provide proof that they have registered with Selective Service System

 EXEMPTION FROM NONRESIDENT TUITION

-- The exemption permits undocumented individuals to pay the in-county or out-of-county rate based on the location of your high school.
+- The exemption permits students who are undocumented to pay the in-county or out-of-county rate based on the following:

-- Applying for the exemption does not alter your responsibility to pay by the college deadline any nonresident tuition and fees that are due before your eligibility is determined.
+- Applying for the exemption does not alter the student’s responsibility to pay by the College deadline any nonresident tuition and fees that are due before eligibility is determined.
 Students should refer to the College schedules for payment deadlines.